matthewJamesAbbott/GlassBoxAI-Transformer/README.md

 **Author:** Matthew Abbott (2025)

 A modern, fully-transparent CUDA implementation of Transformer language models—targeting *maximum hackability and educational clarity*.
-This project provides modular GPU-accelerated transformer inference, agentic inspection, and interactive CLI/GUI, with direct GGUF model support.
+This project provides:

+- **transformer.cu:** Direct, efficient CUDA implementation of a GPT-2/LLM Transformer, including GGUF model loading and custom tokenizer.
+- **facaded_transformer.cu:** A detailed C++17/CUDA inspection and manipulation facade, with tools for deep model analysis and full introspection of all tensors, weights, and internal states.

+Both are designed for **GPU-first research, tinkering, and instruction**—not "black box" deployment, but as stepping stones for developing and understanding transformer language models.

 ---